 Entrepreneurs tend to underestimate their risk the more they get used to making decisions in trying times (Cooper, 1988).
 Of course, an established business leader can rely on his accumulated experience throughout the years in business.
-However, new situations can look like earlier situations, and then a misjudgment is easily made.
+However, new situations can look like earlier situations, and then entrepreneurs misjudge easily.
 Or worse, the business owner is so convinced of his entrepreneurial experience that he is blind for pitfalls, conflicting information, and dangers.
 You could call it arrogance, which is dangerous for every successful entrepreneur.

 Results of entrepreneurial learning

 There are recent scientific publications that demonstrate the positive effects of entrepreneurial coaching.
 It is evidence of entrepreneurial learning.

 Entrepreneur coaching is directed to the person behind the company.
 Still, it does that always in regards to the business and its future.
 The main aim is of entrepreneurial coaching is growth, both personally and professionally.
 One major and immediate benefit is that it gives the CEO more self-confidence.
 That, in turn, affects their entrepreneurial capability.
 In the end, it impacts business growth (Crompton, 2012).

 Entrepreneurial learning will, for sure, positively influence the understanding of how to improve business performance.
 But will small business coaching also change entrepreneurial traits and capabilities?